Reglement

 § 3 Registration Fee/Transportation Fee

-The fee to attend the race is Euro 70 if received before the registration deadline, except for Swiss races, where the fee is Euro 90.
-This fee includes transportation from the finish area to the start via shuttle or lift/gondola.
+The fee to attend the race is Euro 85 if received before the registration deadline, except for Swiss races, where the fee is Euro 105.
+This amount includes start fee, series fee and fees for the transportation from the finish area to the start via shuttle or lift/gondola.

-After the registration deadline, the fee increases to Euro 90 (Euro 110 in Switzerland).
+After the registration deadline the fee increases to Euro 105 (Euro 125 in Switzerland).

 Participants must bear the additional handling fee.